 College Majors Relevant to the Job Market

 In 2009 78% of students surveyed were going to college with a predominant goal—wealth!
 As college costs have risen, college has become an investment for families.
 Now students and families want to know their investment will pay off in a job.
+Now it’s important to find colleges that have affordable degrees.
+A number of colleges have such degrees, specifically colleges like Gwynedd Mercy University.
+Other colleges are responding in different ways, like offering programs in entrepreneurship.

 Colleges have changed their curricula to reflect this new and growing sentiment.
 Declining enrollments in philosophy majors, the classics, and majors in American Studies have meant these majors are being removed on campuses.
 The last 15 years have shown that business is the most popular major.
 Other majors that are increasing in popularity are public health, environmental sciences, and global majors in Arabic and Asian languages.